|Address:||50 Pacific Quay, Glasgow, G51 1EA|

 |Languages:||Information boards in English only|

 Glasgow Science Centre, with its distinctive shape and metal skin, has become one of the modern landmark buildings in Glasgow.
-Unfortunately, the tower that was designed to rotate with the wind is under repair, but the buildings are still impressive in their riverside location.
+Unfortunately, the tower that was designed to rotate with the wind is seldom operating and has been plagued with problems, but the buildings are still impressive in their riverside location.